-Statewide, there were 2,083 confirmed opioid-related overdose deaths among Massachusetts residents in 2016, representing a 24% increase over confirmed cases in 2015 (1,684 cases) and a 54% increase over 2014 (1,353 cases).
+Statewide, there were 1,938 confirmed opioid-related overdose deaths among Massachusetts residents in 2017, representing a 7.5% decrease from confirmed cases in 2016 (2,096 cases) and a 12% increase over 2015 (1,704 cases).3

-In Cambridge, there were 27 confirmed opioid-related overdose deaths among residents in 2016, the highest number recorded in the city since the epidemic began in 2012.
+In Cambridge, there were 12 confirmed opioid-related overdose deaths among residents in 2017 and 27 deaths in 2016.
 Many more lives would have been lost if not for the use of naloxone, a drug that reverses the effects of an opioid overdose.

 There is evidence that fentanyl, an illicitly produced synthetic opioid, is fueling the current opioid epidemic in Massachusetts.
 Fentanyl is a fast-acting drug with 50 to 100 times the potency of morphine, making it deadlier than other opioids.
 Starting in 2016, the percentage of opioid-related overdose deaths where fentanyl was present began to exceed that of heroin or likely heroin.
-Approximately 69% of Massachusetts residents who died from an opioid-related overdose in 2016 and received a post-mortem toxicology screening tested positive for fentanyl.5\
+Of the 1,775 Massachusetts residents who died from an opioid-related overdose in 2017 and received a post-mortem toxicology screening, 85% tested positive for fentanyl.^{5}